Jim Gary: Garysaurus — and other neologisms

 Early in his career, the invention of neologisms arose for Gary's dinosaurs.
 Chevrosaurus was among the first when it was published in the New York Times in May 1979.
 Another New York Times writer described one of Gary's works as a Diner-saurus in 1993, because when the green Stegosaurus was not traveling on exhibition, he usually displayed it at the diner he frequented.
 None of these stuck for long without the Gary name as part of the new words, as Roth's clever title does in his tribute.

 Death

 On January 14, 2006, Gary died in Freehold, New Jersey of complications from a cerebral hemorrhage suffered the month before.
+Jonathan Talbot delivered the eulogy at the memorial service for Gary.